helix-editor/spellbook/README.md

 ##### Flag sets

 Words in the dictionary are associated with any number of flags, like `adventure/DRSMZG` mentioned above.
 The order of the flags as written in the dictionary isn't important.
 We need a way to look up whether a flag exists in that set quickly.
 The right tool for the job might seem like a `HashSet<Flag>` or a `BTreeSet<Flag>`.
 Those are mutable though so they carry some extra overhead.
 A dictionary contains many many flag sets and the overhead adds up.
 So what we use instead is a sorted `Box<[Flag]>`.
 To look up a flag we use `slice::binary_search` which works as well as a `BTreeSet`.

+##### Flags

+While we're talking about flags, the internal representation in Spellbook is a `NonZeroU16`.
+Flags are always non-`0` so `NonZeroU16` is appropriate. `NonZeroU16` also has a layout optimization in Rust such that an `Option<NonZeroU16>` is represented by 16 bits: you don't pay for the `Option`.
+This optimization isn't useful when flags are in flag sets but flags are also used in `.aff` files to mark stems as having special properties.
+For example `en_US` uses `ONLYINCOMPOUND c` to declare that stems in the dictionary with the `c` flag are only valid when used in a compound, for example `1th/tc`, `2th/tc` or `3th/tc`.
+These stems are only meant to be combined in a compound like "11th", "12th" or "13th" and aren't valid words themselves.

+By default, flags are encoded in a dictionary with the `UTF-8` flag type.
+For `en_US` that means that each character after the `/` in a word in the dictionary and any flags declared in `en_US.aff` are converted to a `u16` (and then `NonZeroU16`).
+A 16 bit integer can't actually fit all UTF-8 codepoints (UTF-8 codepoints may be up to 32 bits) but the lower 16 bits of UTF-8 are more than sufficient for declaring flags: flags are only used to specify properties with the `.aff` file rather than stems.
+There are other encoding for flags used by some dictionaries.
+See the `FlagType` enum for more details.

 ##### Word list